Counselling Services Counselling & Supervision in Harrow and Stanmore

 Whilst talking online with a friend about my anxiety I become more fully aware of my grief.
 I am so grateful that none of our family or friends have died, and at the same time I am grieving for the thousands of people who are no longer with us.

 My grief feels overwhelming and I am tempted to push it away.
 However, I know that distracting myself only helps for a little while.
 So I stay with the emotions in a Focusing way which is gentle and accepting.
 I notice what I am feeling, and put a soothing hand on my chest where it hurts.
-Gradually my physical symptoms subside.
+Gradually the physical symptoms subside.

 Life under Lockdown

-I check my street from the window, it looks deserted and therefore safe, so I venture out for my daily exercise.
+I check my street from the window, it looks deserted and therefore safe, so I venture out for my 'daily exercise'.
 A lady walks towards me from the opposite direction.
 The virus is very contageous and we must keep two metres apart.
 Our eyes meet.
 We both move to cross over the road.
 We stop and smile.
 I indicate that I will cross over.
 We wave and then continue walking on opposite sides of the street.

 Each day I walk up the street or down the street, enjoying the sunshine and the flowers.